-If your K2 Storage System has multiple K2 Media Servers that take the role of FTP server, you can change the FTP assignment of a K2 Media Client so that it uses a different FTP server.
+If your K2 Storage System has multiple K2 Media Servers that take the role of FTP server, such as when you have one or more options NH servers, you can change the FTP assignment of a K2 Media Client so that it uses a different FTP server.
 This is helpful if one of the FTP servers requires service work or otherwise becomes unavailable.
 In this case, you might want a K2 Media Client assigned to that FTP server to use a different FTP server, so that its FTP access can continue.